s-s5678/dark_light-mode/README.md

-# dark_light-mode
+# Night Mode
-change the background theme of the page using html,css,java
+change the background theme of the page using HTML,CSS and JavaScript